LOWKYA-M/hello-world/README.md

 # machinelearningintern
-This repository consists of my projects
+This repository consists of my tasks and projects